hrvalli/playing_with_python/README.md

 # playing_with_python
-#this is for sharing bits of python code I've worked on with others.
+#this is for sharing bits of python code I've worked on.